PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 THEN It displays 'This will reset the ecotax value and may impact your retail price tax included.' in the changing type modal and the ecotax is rest to 0.
 The retail price tax excluded of the virtual product is equals to the ecotax excluded + old retail price tax excluded.

+IF the user changes product type into a pack and the product is already associated to pack t THEN the user is blocked in the process, and an error is displayed.

+IF the product is already associated to a pack
+THEN the user can’t change a product type to pack.

 ### **References**

 List all the references fulfilled next to its label.
 When there is no more space in the header after the reference, the other references start a new line below the first one.